Grkmus/piano-app/README.md

 # PianoApp (piano-app)

-An app that helps learning piano
+An app that helps to learn piano

 ## Install the dependencies
 ```bash